-If the holder is not satisfied with changed conditions attached to the approval of the holder's action, he or she can ask the Minister to reverse the change by making another change to the conditions under this section.
+Note: If the holder is not satisfied with changed conditions attached to the approval of the holder's action, he or she can ask the Minister to reverse the change by making another change to the conditions under this section.

-- (6) However, the Minister must not publish so much of the instrument as. - (a) is an exempt document under the Freedom of Information Act 1982 on the grounds of commercial confidence; or - (b) the Minister believes it is in the national interest not to publish.
+- (6) However, the Minister must not publish so much of the instrument as: - (a) is: - (i) an exempt document under section 47 of the Freedom of Information Act 1982 (trade secrets etc.); or - (ii) a conditionally exempt document under section 47G of that Act (business documents) to which access would, on balance, be contrary to the public interest for the purposes of subsection 11A(5) of that Act; or

+(b) the Minister believes it is in the national interest not to publish.